Ghulam Sarwar Khan: Political career

 He was elected to the National Assembly as an independent candidate from Constituency NA-53 (Rawalpindi-IV) in the 2002 Pakistani general election.
-He received 66,900 votes and defeated Nisar Ali Khan.
+He received 66,900 votes and defeated Nisar Ali Khan, a candidate of the PML(N).
 In the same election, he was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-8 (Rawalpindi-VIII).
-He received 21,961 votes and defeated Muhammad Waqas, a candidate of Muttahida Majlis-e-Amal (MMA).
+He received 21,961 votes and defeated Muhammad Waqas, a candidate of the Muttahida Majlis-e-Amal (MMA).
 He vacated his provincial seat and retained the National Assembly seat.
+Soon after his election, he joined the Pakistan Muslim League (Q) (PML(Q)).

 In 2004, he was inducted into the federal cabinet of Prime Minister Shaukat Aziz and was appointed as Federal Minister for Labour and Manpower.

-He ran for the seat of the National Assembly as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-53 (Rawalpindi-IV) in the 2008 Pakistani general election, but was unsuccessful.
-He received 49,068 votes and lost the seat to Nisar Ali Khan.
+He ran for the seat of the National Assembly as a candidate of PML(Q) from NA-53 (Rawalpindi-IV) in the 2008 Pakistani general election, but was unsuccessful.
+He received 49,068 votes and lost the seat to Nisar Ali Khan, a candidate of the PML(N).

-He was re-elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-53 (Rawalpindi-IV) in the 2013 Pakistani general election.
-He received 110,593 votes and defeated Nisar Ali Khan.
+He was re-elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from NA-53 (Rawalpindi-IV) in the 2013 Pakistani general election.
+He received 110,593 votes and defeated Nisar Ali Khan, a candidate of the PML(N).

-He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-59 (Rawalpindi-III) and from Constituency NA-63 (Rawalpindi-VII) in 2018 Pakistani general election.
-Following his election, he decided to retain his National Assembly seat NA-59 (Rawalpindi-III) and abandon the NA-63 (Rawalpindi-VII).
+He was re-elected to the National Assembly as a candidate of PTI from NA-59 (Rawalpindi-III) and from NA-63 (Rawalpindi-VII) in the 2018 Pakistani general election.
+Following his election, he decided to retain the NA-59 (Rawalpindi-III) seat and abandon the NA-63 (Rawalpindi-VII) seat.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Khan was named as Minister for Petroleum.
 On 20 August 2018, he was sworn in as Federal Minister for Petroleum in the federal cabinet of Prime Minister Imran Khan.